-LJL TRADE 2019/D2/D09 SDG Examples of provisions (from TSD draft) and their potential effects on the SDGs (from our Potential scale analysis) of impact Parties shall improve domestic laws and policies to promote gender equality Parties shall strengthen cooperation to ensure that benefits of trade under the EPA can be accessed by women.
-Ensuring benefit sharing of the trade agreement will work to counter potential economic discrimination and responds to target 5.a of ensuring women have equal rights to economic resources 6.
-Clean water and sanitation Countries will effectively implement MEAs Parties shall take measures to promote CSR and RBC and support their uptake throughout global supply chains (Article X.9) Full implementation of MEAs targeting reduction of hazardous chemicals should contribute to Target 6.3 of improving water quality Implementation of MEAs reducing deforestation and improving climate resilience will help to respond to Target 6.4 ensuring sustainable supplies of freshwater and 6.6 on protection and restoration of water-related ecosystems.
-Examples of existing CSR initiatives in ESA5 countries include funding of projects to improve water and sanitation facilities. + 7.
-Affordable and clean energy Article X.5 on trade and climate change Countries will effectively implement MEAs (Article X.4) Cooperation in the promotion of renewable energy and low-carbon technologies Implementation of the Paris climate agreement will impact the share of clean energy.
+SDG Examples of provisions (from TSD draft) and their potential effects on the SDGs (from our analysis) Potential scale of impact women's rights, including ILO labour standards on elimination of employment discrimination.
+Parties shall improve domestic laws and policies to promote gender equality Parties shall strengthen cooperation to ensure that benefits of trade under the EPA can be accessed by women. support and further uptake of gender equality and empowerment of women.
+Ensuring benefit sharing of the trade agreement will work to counter potential economic discrimination and responds to target 5.a of ensuring women have equal rights to economic resources.
+6. Ensure availability and sustainable management of water and sanitation for all Countries will effectively implement MEAs Parties shall take measures to promote CSR and RBC and support their uptake throughout global supply chains (Article X.9).
+Full implementation of MEAs targeting reduction of hazardous chemicals should contribute to Target 6.3 of improving water quality.
+Implementation of MEAs reducing deforestation and improving climate resilience will help to respond to Target 6.4 ensuring sustainable supplies of freshwater and 6.6 on protection and restoration of water-related ecosystems.
+Examples of existing CSR initiatives in ESA5 countries include funding of projects to improve water and sanitation facilities. ÷ 7.
+Ensure access to affordable, reliable, sustainable and modern energy for all Article X.5 on trade and climate change Countries will effectively implement MEAs (Article X.4) Cooperation in the promotion of renewable energy and low-carbon technologies Implementation of the Paris climate agreement will impact the share of clean energy.
 Stricter enforcement of protected forest area could be linked to changes in energy use for homes that rely on wood for fuel.
-Cooperation in promotion of renewable energy will help to develop renewable energy sources in ESA5 countries, responding to Target 7.2 of increasing the share of renewable energy in energy mix; Target 7a on enhancing cooperation to facilitate access to clean energy research and technology; and Target 7b on expanding infrastructure and technology for supplying sustainable energy services for small island developing States. ++ 8.
-Decent work and economic growth Trade should be promoted in a way that is conducive to decent work for all (X.3) Four core labour standards should be implemented and promoted: freedom of association, elimination of employment discrimination, forced labour and child labour Parties should implement the ILO Decent Work Agenda Reinforcement of implementation of core labour standards will respond to Target 8.5 on decent work for all, Target 8.7 on eliminating forced labour and child labour and Target 8.8 on protection of labour rights. ++
+Cooperation in the promotion of renewable energy will help to develop renewable energy sources in ESA5 countries, responding to Target 7.2 of increasing the share of renewable energy in energy mix; Target 7a on enhancing cooperation to facilitate access to clean energy research and technology; and Target 7b on expanding infrastructure and technology for supplying sustainable energy services for small island developing States. ++ 8.
+Promote sustainable, inclusive and sustainable economic growth, full Trade should be promoted in a way that is conducive to decent work for all (X.3) Reinforcement of implementation of core labour standards will respond to Target 8.5 on decent work for all, Target 8.7 on eliminating forced labour and child labour and Target 8.8 on protection of labour rights. ++